 Military history fans are in for a treat at the Buffalo Naval Park.
 Situated on the Canalside, visitors can witness four mighty naval vessels, fighter jets, a tank, and much more.
 Immerse yourself in maritime history at the country’s biggest inland naval park.

 At Buffalo Naval Park, you’ll pass by the USS Croaker, an iconic WWII submarine that once carried 80 crewmembers through the Pacific theater, and her dockside neighbor, USS The Sullivans.
 Take your time touring each of these ships, visualizing what it was like to live and serve aboard.

 Gaze at the intricate web of satellite towers and radars atop the USS Little Rock.
 Climb inside and test the Maritime Simulator to learn how to operate this massive ship.

 Wander the yard, and stare in awe at the sheer enormity and grandeur of the aircraft and 22-ton M-41 tank.
 Inside the museum, browse the military artifacts, patches, medals, and a P-39 Airacobra jet hanging from the ceiling.

-Delaware Park is one of Buffalo’s best areas for embracing the great outdoors.
+Delaware Park is one of Buffalo’s most beautiful areas for embracing the great outdoors.
 Whether you’re in need of a tranquil garden or some recreational fun, this park has it all.
-Just south of the Buffalo Zoo, you could easily combine the two for a Buffalo day of fun.
+As it’s just south of the Buffalo Zoo, you could easily combine these two popular Buffalo day trips for a full day of fun.